joao-coimbra/calculator/Readme.md

 This calculator is a project powered by pure javascript to be organized and elaborated with javascript concepts.

-- You can realize simple mathematical equations
+- You can realize simple mathematical operations
 - Use keyboard events
 - This is math with programming!